diegoar87/home-test-fe/README.md

 - Add the tag on the title of the test.
 For instance

-on e2e/findCourse.spec.js
+on e2e/login.spec.js

-Test: ('Search by genre @regression')
+Test: ('should successfully login @regression')

 - Then, run the tests